Keyboard shortcuts

 • basic_auth: Authentication in username:password format (e.g., "admin@cluster.local:password123")

-For backward compatibility, enterprise_api is also supported as an alias for rest_api in the credentials section:
+Note: enterprise_api is also accepted as an alias for rest_api in the credentials section for backward compatibility.

 Environment Variables